 If your organization hasn’t been hit with ransomware, you’ve been fortunate.
 This is a growing type of cyber-attack that can render its victims helpless, forcing them to pay a ransom to regain access to their computer and/or important data.

 Ransomware is simply a type of malware that infects a machine, locks it, and then requires the victim to pay money to remove the infection.
 Ransomware comes in many forms, but CryptoLocker is a version that has been especially rampant lately.
-It disguises itself as an email with a password-protected zip file that is supposedly from some type of logistics company.
-When the user unzips the file, the computer becomes infected and a user’s documents are commandeered until the victim pays a ransom.
+It disguises itself as an email with a password-protected zip file supposedly from some logistics company.
+When the user unzips the file, the computer becomes infected, and a user’s documents are commandeered until the victim pays a ransom.
 WannaCry is another global attack that struck computers in “at least 150 countries,” causing up to $4 billion in damage.

 To prevent yourself or any of your employees from falling victim to a ransomware attack, you can follow these steps:

-- Be vigilant – Be wary of emails from individuals you don’t know, especially those that contain attachments.
+Be wary of emails from individuals you don’t know, especially those that contain attachments.

-- Back up your data – It’s imperative that you always back up your critical data.
+It’s imperative that you always back up your critical data.
 By doing so, you protect yourself from these types of attacks as well as hardware failures.